CDCgov/tostadas/docs/user-guide/outputs.md

 *   separate gff files for each sample
 *   separate tbl files containing feature information for each sample
 *   submission log files
-    *   This output is found in the submission\_outputs file in your specified output\_directory
+    *   This output is found in the submission/ directory within your specified output\_directory